 In preparation for this blog post we used Cyberpion’s Security platform to perform a single pass, external scan of the external attack surfaces of the Top 30 U.S. Retailers, including names such as Walmart, Amazon, Kroger, Costco and more.
 Our goal is to understand this industry as a whole in order to provide insights and benchmarks that may help all retailers when investing in cybersecurity solutions.
 For a more detailed explanation of what online ecosystems are, please read more here.

 When you understand that a vulnerability could be hiding anywhere within this external attack surface of domains, resources, connections and cloud instances you can see how challenging the job of understanding your risk can be.
 The security team must not only be able to discover every element within the attack surface, they must then assess the potential risk within each element.
 Fortunately, this is the challenge that Cyberpion answers with ease.
+We provide external attack surface visibility and mapping of third party connections, as well as constant risk assessment of these connections.

 Note: The following findings come from a one-time vulnerability assessment on the public-facing assets of these organizations.
 A deeper and continuous scan of these infrastructures would likely indicate MORE vulnerabilities.